sap218/acidoseq/README.md

 ###### Todo List
 - [x] Make available
 - [x] Improve descriptions and comments
+- [x] Look into command line interface
+- [ ] Fix code to output unclassified subdivisions based on pH
 - [ ] Alter code so the input file can be the original Kaiju output
-- [ ] Look into command line interface
-- [ ] Fix code to output unclassified subdivisions based on pH

 ## Thank you! :seedling: